Using The Veggies from My ‘Root Cellar’

 Some Squash Probably Won’t Be Eaten Before The Deep Freeze Sets In

-Over the last 3 or 4 weeks we have eaten a LOT of squash!
-I put mashed squash into soup.
+Over the last 3 or 4 weeks, we have eaten a LOT of squash!
+I put mashed squash into soups.
 I’ve substituted winter squash for pumpkin in my favorite pumpkin bread recipe.
 And the rest is getting cooked down and frozen for later.

 Self Reliance Challenge ~ Goals for January